-In the UK, we advocate for continued development and endorse recommendations made in the Business, Energy and Industrial Strategy Committee report on gender pay gap reporting.
+We advocate for continued development and endorse recommendations made in the Business, Energy and Industrial Strategy Committee report on gender pay gap reporting.
 Globally, more progressive Gender Pay Gap reporting includes a requirement for companies to disclose the initiatives they have in place and the action they are taking in order to close any stated gap.
 Reporting requirements also extend to companies with above 50 employees to report.
 We encourage companies to consider adopting global best practice.